 It is becoming increasingly clear that human behavior reflects a complex interaction between genetic predisposition, brain construction, physiological functioning, subjective experience, social context and changing environmental factors.
 This dynamic interaction ultimately determines whether or not someone will develop mental problems.
 Since 1980, a psychiatric classification system (the Diagnostic and Statistical Manual of Mental Disorders or DSM) has been leading for diagnostics, (bio) medical, and psychological research.
 However, this static DSM does not do justice to the complex and adaptive reality of human nature.
 Symptoms change over time and symptom overlap between discrete disorders is the rule rather than the exception.
 The course Precision Psychiatry will focus on how we can transform clinical psychiatry into a more personalized profession.
-The day-to-day program will be published in the beginning of 2019.
+The day-to-day program can be downloaded and will be updated with new information when possible.

 Prof. dr. Floortje Scheepers (Innovation), prof. dr. Wiepke Cahn (Soma and psyche), dr. Hilgo Bruining (Sensory processing sensitivity), dr. Janneke Zinkstok (genetics), dr. Marco Boks (Stress and trauma) and others.

 - Early bird discount: if you apply for this course and pay the course fee before April 1st, 2019, you will receive €100 discount on the course fee.

 - Attendees from Dutch universities receive a €200 discount on the course fee.